Best Waterproof Smartphone Pouches Android Central 2021

 Keep the water away from your phone

 It used to be common sense to keep your smartphone tucked away while around bodies of water.
 These days, people need to have their phones on them at all times.
 And if that includes time spent on a boat or at the beach, then you're going to want a waterproof pouch on hand to prevent any water damage from spoiling your vacation.
 Even if your phone is rated waterproof, it's still useful to have some added protection anyway via a pouch.

-Our top pick is the Mpow three-pack, which is an excellent option for groups or families with teens who need their phone with them at all time.
+Our top pick is the Mpow two-pack, which is an excellent option for groups or families with teens who need their phone with them at all time.
 Mpow's products are reliable and easy to use, although you'll want to take care not to stretch or rip the vinyl since that will affect the product's ability to seal properly.